Skip to content

 unpublished works registered for copyright prior to 1978 as if they had been

-published in the US (though note that the only formality
+US (though note that the only formality

 that applied was the requirement to renew copyright after 28 years).